nrennie/2024-plotnine-contest/README.md

 ## Code

-The code to reproduce the figure can be found in `plot.py`, and a more detailed tutorial can be found in the `documentation.qmd` file which is deployed at [nrennie.github.io/2024-plotnine-contest](https://nrennie.github.io/2024-plotnine-contest).
+The code to reproduce the figure can be found in `plot.py`, and the source code for a more detailed tutorial can be found in the `index.qmd` file which is deployed at [nrennie.github.io/2024-plotnine-contest](https://nrennie.github.io/2024-plotnine-contest).
+This site is deployed with GitHub Actions, demonstrating that the plot is fully reproducible.

-This entry for the `plotnine` contest was inspired by a visualisation I previously created using `{ggplot2}` in R for #TidyTuesday.
+This entry for the `plotnine` contest was inspired by a visualisation I previously created using `{ggplot2}` in R for [#TidyTuesday](https://github.com/rfordatascience/tidytuesday/blob/master/data/2024/2024-05-21/readme.md).
 You can see the original R version at [github.com/nrennie/tidytuesday/tree/main/2024/2024-05-21](https://github.com/nrennie/tidytuesday/tree/main/2024/2024-05-21).

 ## Data